-- 1. Should the GMOC determine that the threshold standard is not being met or is expected to fail within three years (based on forecasted growth and planned improvements), then the city manager should present to city council, for their consideration, a plan of action, which includes timing benchmarks and a finance plan that will bring the library system into conformance. - 2.
-The GMOC shall be provided with an annual report that documents the appropriate staffing levels, equipment and operating hours of library facilities over the past year, current year operation, and anticipated hours of operation.
+- 1. Should the GMOC determine that the threshold standard is not being met or is expected to fail within three years (based on forecasted growth and planned improvements), then the city councilmanager should within 60 days of the GMOC's report, schedule and hold a public hearing to: a) consider adopting a moratorium on the issuance of new building permits; or b) adopt other actions sufficient to rectify the deficiency(ies) present to city council, for their consideration, a plan of action, which includes timing benchmarks and a finance plan that will bring the library system into conformance. - 2.
+The GMOC shall be provided with an annual report that documents the appropriate staffing levels? equipment and operating hours of library facilities over the past year current year operation, and anticipated hours of operation.
 Should the GMOC determine that the libraries are not adequately staffed, equipped, or are not maintaining appropriate hours of operation, it may issue a Statement of Concern in its annual report.